mwherman2000/neo-windocs/windocs/quickstart-csharp/09-deploytestsmartcontract.md

     **NOTE:** The `neo-gui-developer` project only creates wallet databases using `.db3` format files (SQLLite database files).
 Other versions of `neo-gui` use JSON files.
 Note the difference.

 12. Enter a password to protect your wallet.
-Confirm your password by re-entering into the second text box.
+Confirm your password by re-entering into the second field.

     ![`neo-gui`: Wallet Location](./images/09-deploytestsmartcontract/HelloWorldDTest.png)